dymium-org/core/README.md

   . %>%
   .[age != -1]

-# create a pipeline of transitions
+# create a pipeline of transition events
 for (year in 1:10) {
   world %>%
     mutate_entity(entity = "Individual",